-After passing a fitful night at an Indian train station, a traveler panics when she wakes up and realizes her train is already on the move.
+After passing a fitful night at an Indian train station, a traveler panics when she realizes the train to Agra is already on the move.

 I ran as fast as I could.
 The platform was mere meters away when I heard the feared horn ring.
 The train started to move, gradually gaining speed.
 I chased after it in earnest.
 This train was my only hope of reaching Agra by early morning tomorrow.